Demi Jones Shows Off Her Voluptuous Physique While Tugging At Her Red Bikini

 "Love this.
 Great pic for a great cause," a fourth social media user wrote.

-The model’s fans have grown accustomed to seeing her rock racy looks in her online pics.
-She’s often seen showing off her busty chest, tiny waist, round booty, and more.
+The model's fans have grown accustomed to seeing her rock racy looks in her online pics.
+She often shows off her busty chest, tiny waist, round booty, and more in these outfits.

-As previously reported by The Inquisitr, Demi recently rocked a sexy black bathing suit with a gold chain belt as she enjoyed a day in the sun on the water.
+As reported by The Inquisitr, Demi recently rocked a sexy black bathing suit with a gold chain belt as she enjoyed a day in the sun on the water.
 That post was also proved to be a popular one among her fans.
-To date, it’s pulled in more than 57,000 likes and over 220 comments.
+To date, it's pulled in more than 57,000 likes and over 220 comments.